 In Macross Frontier, Ranka Lee enters the Miss Macross competition and suffers a case of A-Cup Angst as several other contestants bully their way past her with copious amounts of Gainaxing.
 Ranka's best friend Nanase tries to reassure her by telling her that size doesn't matter and cue Nanase's own Gainaxing because she's the most well-endowed woman on the entire show.
 More so than those contestants even.

-From the second season of Magical Girl Lyrical Nanoha, Vita chastises Nanoha for bringing a weapon while trying to negotiate, after she beat the crap out of Nanoha in their first encounter.
+From Magical Girl Lyrical Nanoha A's, Vita chastises Nanoha for bringing a weapon while trying to negotiate, after she beat the crap out of Nanoha in their first encounter.

-In the Cooking Duel of Mai-HiME, Nao mocks Natsuki for being stupid because she is unable to properly break an egg, and then fails to break one herself.
+In the Cooking Duel of Mai Hime, Nao mocks Natsuki for being stupid because she is unable to properly break an egg, when she hasn't had any more success.

 Munakata Kei of Medaka Box has an unfortunate compulsion to kill anything at the slightest provocation with something akin to Tranquil Fury.
 In his introduction he claims he would never kill without a reason and gets offended when someone accuses him as such.
 He then goes into a list of reasons he would want to kill someone with one of the reasons being no reason at all.

 Late in Mobile Fighter G Gundam, Chibodee pulls out the whiskey he was storing in his Gundam in order to celebrate when he won the Gundam Fight.
 George immediately chews him out for how irresponsible it is to keep alcohol in your Gundam, giving him the pointer finger... with a bottle of champagne in hand.
 Chibodee points this out, and the two share a laugh and have a final drink before going to fight the Grand Gundam.